jzhang300/jameszhang/posts/articles/2018-01-01-new-years-resolution.md

 image_author: Nick Kumbari
 ---

 2017 was a tremendous year of personal growth for me.
-Some major accomplishments were **completing a half marathon for the first time**, **receiving a promotion and led a development team**, and **launching my new personal site**.
+Some major accomplishments were **completing a half marathon for the first time**, **receiving a promotion and leading a development team**, and **launching my new personal site**.
 Overall, I learned how to really enjoy myself more and become a more emotionally resilient person.

 ## This year's goals